William Styron

 What was the first book William Styron wrote?

-The first novel written by William Styron was The Confessions of Nat Turner, published in 1951.
+The first book written by William Styron was The Confessions of Nat Turner, published in 1951.

 What was the most recent book William Styron wrote?